 - Sustainable Sanitation and Water Management advocates efficient loading of washing machines and use of correct amounts of detergents.

 - Improve water use efficiency by taking short showers, preventing leaks, and using low-flow taps to reduce volumes of waste-water.

 - The Natural Resource Defence Council suggests picking up after pets during walks to ensure that waterways are not polluted by their waste.

 - Wash cars on grassy areas and not impervious surfaces, or in commercial wash centers.

 Get Active and Get Involved

-Is there a company near your home that releases heat, coolants or chemicals into a nearby waterway?
-Do you know of a large area of land where soil erosion has been spotted?
-Have you noticed an oil leak or spill?
-There are always ways for you to get involved and do something about it.
+Is there a local company that releases heat, coolants or chemicals into a nearby waterway?
+Has soil erosion been spotted?
+Or an oil leak or spill?
+There are always ways for people to get involved and do something about it.

 - Contact the EPA, local authorities or write letters to the heads of companies.

-- Joining local conservation organizations is also a great way to get involved with solving these issues.
-National organizations like the Sierra Club have very active local chapters that you can get involved with.
+- Join local conservation organizations to get involved with solving these issues.
+National organizations like the Sierra Club have very active local chapters.

-- Spreading an awareness of problems is a big first step toward combating them.
-Thanks to the organizational power provided by the Internet and social networking, the biggest obstacle toward getting involved with these issues is your own desire to do it.
+- Spread an awareness of problems as a big first step toward combating them.
+Thanks to the organizational power provided by the Internet and social networking, the biggest obstacle toward getting involved with these issues is a person's own desire to do it.

-While water pollution solutions may seem like too little, too late when viewed in the light of major oil spills and floating plastic bag islands they are necessary to prevent these problems from growing worse.
-Simply slowing down the rate of pollution can give the environment and scientists time to find long-term solutions to the very real problems of water pollution.
-If you do your part to prevent pollution in your area, then you'll be helping to protect water for both yourself and everything else that relies upon this precious resource.
+While water pollution solutions may seem like too little, too late when viewed in the light of major oil spills and floating plastic bag islands, they are necessary to prevent these problems from growing worse.
+Slowing down the rate of pollution can give the environment and scientists time to find long-term solutions to the very real problems of water pollution.
+Individuals acting to prevent pollution help to protect water for both themselves and everything else that relies upon this precious resource.